All articles

 Why: Mature infrastructure, metro access, manageable prices (₹7–9k/sqft), strong resale liquidity.

-Best for Investors (3-5 year hold): Sectors 82-83
+Best for Investors (3–5 Year Hold): Sectors 82–83

-Why: Current prices (₹6.5-8k/sqft) are 15-20% below comparable Dwarka Expressway sectors, but infrastructure is catching up.
-SPR access + upcoming metro Phase 2 extension (if approved) could push prices to ₹9-10k/sqft by 2028-29.
+Why: Current prices (₹6.5–8k/sqft) are 15–20% below comparable Dwarka Expressway sectors, but infrastructure is catching up.
+SPR access plus the upcoming metro Phase 2 extension (if approved) could push prices to ₹9–10k/sqft by 2028–29.

 Risk: Metro Phase 2 is still not approved.
 If it gets shelved, appreciation stalls.